JamesHodgkins/OpenDraft/CODEOFCONDUCT.md

    - Project maintainers reserve the right to remove, edit, or reject any contributions or comments that violate this Code of Conduct.
    - In severe cases of misconduct, temporary or permanent bans from the project community may be imposed.

-Remember, as a contributor or user of GreyhoundCAD, you are responsible for upholding and promoting these principles.
+Remember, as a contributor or user of OpenDraft, you are responsible for upholding and promoting these principles.
 By adhering to this Code of Conduct, we can create a supportive and inclusive environment that benefits everyone involved.

 Note: This Code of Conduct is adapted and inspired by the Contributor Covenant (https://www.contributor-covenant.org/), version 2.1.